Polynomial Scaling is Possible For Neural Operator Approximations of Structured Families of BSDEs: Proofs

 \subsection{Step 4 - Obtaining the Estimate on the BSDE Solution Operator}

-Using the fact that the convolutional neural operator can efficiently approximate the solution operator $\Gamma^+$, we will show that our FBNO model can efficiently approximate the solution operator to our family of FBSDEs.
+Since the neural operator can efficiently approximate the solution operator $\Gamma^+$, we will show that our FBNO model can efficiently approximate the solution operator to our family of FBSDEs.

-We first observe that, by Lemma~\ref{lem:implementation_SDE}, the forward process $X_{\cdot}^x$ can always be \textit{exactly} implemented by a Non-Singular Neural SDE (see Definition~\ref{def:NsNSDE}) using $\mathcal{O}(1)$ parameters.
-Therefore, we henceforth assume that $X_{\cdot}^x$ is given precisely in such a representation.

 We note that the forward process $X_{\cdot}$ satisfies the (global) Lipschitz and \textit{uniform ellipticity} conditions.
 Note that the assumptions on the forward process, required by~\cite[page 23]{pardoux1998backward} are trivially satisfied for~\eqref{eq:FBSDE_ForwardProcess} since it has zero drift and a constant positive definite-diffusion coefficient.